frederic-perez/AmE-dictionary/data/idioms.md

 __be like oil and water__ :two: To be incompatible or unable to interact or coexist easily, as due to fundamental differences in personality, opinions, beliefs, etc. _I really wish my boyfriend could get along with my friend Tara, but the two of them are like oil and water._ _The more I pay attention to the news, the more it seems that politics and common sense are as compatible as oil and water._
 __be like trying to find a needle in a haystack__
 __be little love lost between (two people)__ Of two people, to dislike one another very much. _There’s little love lost between Sarah and my roommate, so it’ll be a little awkward now that Sarah and I are dating._
-__be looking for trouble__ To be doing something or acting in a manner that will very likely result in trouble, difficulty, or danger. _I’d keep your mouth shut if you want to keep your job—arguing with the boss like that is just looking for trouble!_
+__be looking for trouble__ :two: To be doing something or acting in a manner that will very likely result in trouble, difficulty, or danger. _I’d keep your mouth shut if you want to keep your job—arguing with the boss like that is just looking for trouble!_
 __be losing it__ :two: To start becoming crazy, insane, or mentally unstable.
 __be made of sterner stuff__ To be very strong, determined, or of uncompromising character, especially in comparison to others. _I can’t believe you let us down at the last minute.
 I thought you were made of sterner stuff than that!_ _Did she cry?
 I thought she was made of sterner stuff._
 __be more trouble than it’s worth__ To not be important, useful, or beneficial enough to justify the effort or difficulty that something requires. _With all the repairs this car will need to be road-worthy, it’s going to be more trouble than it’s worth!_